inbitcoin/cparser/README.md

 # Colored Coins Block Parser

-> Connects to Bitcoind (Json RPC) and parse the blockchain into mongodb including Colored Coins asset data, utxo's for address and much more.
+> Connects to Bitcoin Core (JSON-RPC) and parse the blockchain into MongoDB including Colored Coins asset data, addresses UTXOs and much more.

 ## Usage